mimolabs/mimo-docker/README.md

 Instructions for each provider to follow...

+## Domain Name

+MIMO will NOT work without a domain name - you cannot use MIMO with an IP.

+If you don't have a domain name, there's a gazillion places online for you to get one from.
+We recommend namecheap.

 ## Update your DNS records

 Find the public IP address for your newly created server.
 This needs to be the publicly available IP address.